-Following the reason for the rejection letter, you can add verbiage that leaves the door open for future opportunities (i.e., We will keep your resume on file should we have a role open in the future that more closely matches your skills and experience).
+Following the reason for the rejection letter, you can add verbiage that leaves the door open for future opportunities (e.g., We will keep your resume on file should we have a role open in the future that more closely matches your skills and experience).
 Your business’s hiring needs could change, and perhaps a candidate who isn’t a good fit now could be in six months or a year.
 Only state this in the letter if you intend to do this and have a policy to review previous candidates for new roles.
 Also, don’t suggest this if you know the candidate isn’t the right cultural fit for your organization.

-Additionally, this is how you build a talent pipeline, which saves time on recruiting and gets you quality hires.
+This is how you build a talent pipeline, which saves time on recruiting and gets you quality hires.
 And, if candidates have a good experience interviewing, even if they weren’t selected, they may also help you find someone for your open roles in the future and become a referral.

 Close the Letter

-When closing out your letter be sure to include your name, position title, and company name.
+When closing out your letter, include your name, position title, and company name.
 If the candidate is rejected before an interview, the rejection email can come from HR.
 If the rejection letter comes after an interview, however, it should come from the person who interviewed the candidate, making it more personal.

 A job rejection letter should be straight to the point.
 This will help you avoid any legal issues, which we will discuss further below, during the hiring process.
-Keep the following in mind when composing your rejection letter:
+Keep in mind these do’s and don’ts.